 Spread cake batter over pecans and coconut layer.

 In large bowl, add softened butter and cream cheese.
 Blend with electric mixer on medium speed for 1 – 2 minutes.
 Add in powdered sugar, vanilla extract, and salt.
+I’d advise to only use 2 1/2 cups and not 3 cups in this recipe in order to prevent cake from overflowing while baking.
 Continue to blend until smooth in consistency.

 Spoon blobs of cream cheese mixture over cake batter.
 You can leave in blobs or spread it a little if you like.
 I chose to spread mine around.